Your cookie preferences

 How does 5G broadband work?

 5G essentially works on the same airwaves as 4G internet but on much higher frequencies.
-This means it can transmit more data in a shorter period of time, and it can provide a much faster internet connection as a result.
+This means it can transmit more data in a shorter period of time and, as a result, provide a much faster internet connection.

 For example, 4G in the UK has an average speed of 24Mbps, while the fastest 5G speeds in the UK are currently around 12 times faster at 300Mbps.
 To put that into perspective, 300Mbps would download all ten seasons of Friends in just nine minutes versus almost two hours on a 24Mbps 4G connection.